We spent our last evening in Paris with our old New York City neighbor’s sister. Here’s why that was special-

-Our former upstairs neighbor-who I’ll call Mr. T-claimed to be an ‘entertainment lawyer’ at some point in his life.
-In his heyday he ‘worked’ with the likes of John Lennon, Mick Jagger, Slash, Roger Waters, Steven Tyler-the list goes on.
+Our former upstairs neighbor-who I’ll call Ted-claimed to be an ‘entertainment lawyer’ at some point in his life.
+In his heyday, he ‘worked’ with the likes of John Lennon, Mick Jagger, Slash, Roger Waters, Steven Tyler-the list goes on.
 I’m not entirely sure any of this is true-I actually never believed anything he said.

-He had a stoma-a large air hole surgically implanted in his throat-from too much smoking, so he always wore a bandana around his neck.
+He had a stoma, a large air hole, in his throat from too much smoking-so he always wore a bandana around his neck.
 Always.
 When he spoke, he placed his hand over this wind hole to produce a rough, raspy voice similar to a masculine Marge Simpson.

 For the record-I am terribly fond of him.
 When I passed him on the stairs he would regale me with stories and then tell me how great I looked.
-I won’t lie-this was nice to hear when I was postpartum and didn’t sleep, exercise or eat anything but Oreos for three months.
-One day my husband and I saw him try to stuff a giant cardboard box into our recycling bin.
-He told us Slash-the very famous guitarist from Guns and Roses-had sent him a large, flat screen TV.
-This was circa 2006-before everyone and their mom had giant flat screen TVs.
-They still held a certain cache, if you will.
-Still-we didn't believe him.
+I won’t lie-this was nice to hear when I was postpartum and didn’t sleep, exercise or eat anything but Oreos for three months straight.

 A year later I attended an event with my now husband/then fiancé at the Wynn Hotel in Las Vegas-doesn’t that sound fancy?
 Rumor had it- somewhere in the giant ballroom lurked none other than Slash.

-“Slash is somewhere in this ballroom,” I said to my husband, “don’t you want to ask him if he really knows Mr. T?"
+“Slash is somewhere in this ballroom,” I said to my ‘soon to be’ husband, “don’t you want to ask him if he really knows Ted?”

 He didn’t especially want to, but it didn’t matter.
 We never saw him, anyway.